What is Title IX?

 - Retaliation against reporters of any of the above

 KCC understands that sexual violence can undermine students’ academic success, and we encourage students who have experienced any form of sexual misconduct or discrimination to get the support they need by talking to someone about their experience.

 - Process: Prompt, Effective, Equitable

 - Remedies: End the discrimination, prevent its recurrence, remedy the effects upon the victim and community

 If you have experienced or observed sexual violence/assault, harassment, or discrimination of any kind, you can make a report here

-, or you may contact the director of student support services at titleIX@klamathcc.edu
+, or you may contact the manager of human resources at titleIX@klamathcc.edu

 24-Hour Crisis Line

 : Students are encouraged to contact the Klamath Crisis Center at 541-884-0390